roys/java-hdl-webserver/README.md

 Use `ctrl + x` to exit, press `Y` to save the cron setup and `enter` to confirm the filename.

 Restart the device using `sudo shutdown -r now` and check out if there's stuff going on in `releases/logs/hdl-bus.log`. `releases/logs/hdl-server.log` and `releases/logs/nohup.out` will also contain output and any error messages running the server.
+Please note that there is a delay of 30 seconds when running the server from the `launcher.sh` script (to ensure that network interfaces are up and IP address is assigned, etc).

 #### 4. Reading the logs